andrew-curthoys/curthoys-io/content/traveler/2021_09-costa_rica/08-flamingo.md

 bark that we're in the way.
 We were here first, chief, there's plenty of beach to go 'round.

 Once the sun sets I gather up all my gear and we part ways.
-I get Tony's number in case we want to meet up again and hoof it back up the hill to my castle.
-I clean myself up and amble back down the hill for supper.
-On my way back up I pick up some Papagayo Passion Fruit Ales at the supermarket and I enjoy them on my balcony while reading and listening to the waves crash on the beach below.
+I hoof it back up the hill to my castle where I clean myself up before ambling back down for supper.
+After dinner I pick up some Papagayo Passion Fruit Ales at the supermarket and enjoy them on my balcony while reading and listening to the waves crash on the beach below.
 It's so soothing that I open all my windows before bed to let the waves lull me to sleep.

 <h4 class="article-subheader">High Top Mountain</h4>

-I wake up feeling refreshed and ready for my scuba diving trip.
+I wake up feeling refreshed and ready for scuba diving.
-The dive is great, which I'll talk about in the next chapter, because afterwards something unpredictable yet perfectly predictable happens.
-I stop at a roadside tiki hut grill for some fish tacos and a beer and as I'm finishing up a big ass van rolls up.
+The dive is great, which I'll talk about in the next chapter because afterwards something unpredictable yet perfectly predictable happens.
+I stop at a roadside tiki grill for some fish tacos and a beer and as I'm finishing up a big ass van rolls up.
 Out jumps a group of 12 rambunctious Washingtonians ready to rage.

-Turns out they just finished scuba diving themselves and stopped off for a bite and a beer on their way back to the house.
+Turns out they just finished scuba diving themselves and stopped for a bite and a beer on their way back to the house.
 We throw back a few cocktails and discuss our respective dive trips.
 As their food comes out I immediately regret not ordering a burger because they look incredible.
-They made friends the other day with Roy, the owner/chef, who is a master on the grill.
-They only have a tiny workspace but he and the two gals working with him get food out for 12 folks in pretty good order.
+Roy, the owner and grillmaster, really knows what the hell he's doing.

-Sometime during the meal one of the crew asks me if I'd like to go hangout at their house up on the mountain.
+Sometime during the meal one of the crew asks me if I'd like to go hang out at their house up on the mountain.
 They describe it as a house fit for a Miami coke dealer with an infinity pool and great views.
 Well I'm sold.
-Everyone finishes their food & drinks and we pile into the van for the drive up the mountain.
+Everyone finishes their lunch and we pile into the van.

 We pull into the driveway and their description is accurate.
 Definitely a far cry from an $8/night hostel.
 The